 Consider Starbucks as an example.

-Unsurprisingly, the site features a green-themed design that aligns with their branding.
-If it were red and yellow, it would feel off-brand and confusing.
+A green-forward theme reinforces identity.
+If the site were suddenly red and yellow, it would feel off-brand and confusing.

 6. Make your CTA clear and obvious

 Minimal text.
-Clean layout.
-And a standout “Try Free” button that’s shown in multiple places.
-There’s no confusion about what you should do next.
+Clear layout.
+A standout “Try Free” button shown in multiple strategic spots.
+There’s no ambiguity about the next step.

-Pro tip: On blog posts, place CTAs both at the top (above the fold) and at the end of the content to capture readers at both entry and exit points.
+Pro tip: On content pages, place a primary CTA above the fold and a second, context-aware CTA at the end (e.g., subscribe, download, or product demo) to capture intent at both entry and exit points.

 7. Reinforce actions with familiarity

 Consistency breeds trust.
-That means using the same CTA messaging across your site if the action is the same.
+Use the same CTA language and styling wherever the action is the same.

 - Homepage: Checkout now